New music echoes the vitality of downtown Saint Paul

 In January ACF partnered with the St. Paul Winter Carnival to showcase new music and visual art (alongside the Ice Palace!) at this free happy hour event in Rice Park!
 Existing at the intersection of dance music and more ambient, experimental styles, the music of Lucas Melchior (a.k.a.
 MKR) oscillates between extremes.
 Lush down-tempo beats evolve into to breakneck rhythms, melodies, and bass.
 Blending 1960s liquid light shows, modern hardware video synthesis and glitch art, Chris LeBlanc creates live vibrant video compositions that are created in response to music and environments.
 See photos from the performance

-Composer, educator, and robotic instrument builder Troy Rogers brings his Robot Rickshaw to the streets and parks of downtown Saint Paul for a sonic stroll.
+NEXT UP!
+Composer, educator, and robotic instrument builder Troy Rogers will bring his Robot Rickshaw to Kellogg Park from 12-1pm, and then give two hands-on workshops for families at the Science Museum in the afternoon.
 Troy is also an MPR Class Notes artist this year, and recently visited Studio M to demonstrate and talk about the instruments he created.
 See the video

 Returning from her recent songwriting sabbatical in Greece, composer and ecstatic singer Ariella Forstein will present an outdoor concert of new iterations of ancient music for the voice.
 Her music is inspired by Sephardic, Balkan, Middle Eastern, Jewish, Western Classical, and now, Greek music.
 Also featured in this rich musical hour will be the new Minneapolis world music ensemble, EarthSounds Choir, which Ariella directs.
 Grab lunch from a nearby food truck and join us under the leafy canopy in Mears Park!